thoth-station/mi/README.rst

 Connect to GitHub
 ~~~~~~~~~~~~~~~~~
 To be able to extract data from GitHub, access token must be configured.
-To generate one, read `https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token`
+To generate one, read `this <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_
 To use the token with mi, set ``GITHUB_ACESS_TOKEN`` environment variable to the token value, for example:

 .. code-block:: console